-Acura TSX years to avoid — most common problems
+Best and worst Acura TSX years — which to avoid

 Most common Acura TSX problems

-Over the years, the TSX earned a status of a desirable used car due to its price-to-quality ratio.
+Over the years, the TSX earned the status of a desirable used car due to its price-to-quality ratio.
 Also, the 2.4-liter VTEC four-cylinder engine was well known among Honda enthusiasts as a reliable and fun powertrain that revs pretty high.
+To make sure you’ve got it right off the bat, we’ll discuss the common issues and drawbacks of all the models based on year and generation.

 The power steering system in a car is hydraulic and that pressure buildup from the steering fluid helps you rotate the steering wheel much easier.
 However, some Acura TSX drivers have reported the steering wheel being firm and difficult to move.